T-Pirozzini/comber-app/README.md

 #### Expo Go Download Instructions:

-- Download Expo Go for IOS or Android.
+- Download Expo Go for IOS or Android
 - Click on the link below and scan with your qr code scanner
 - QR code will redirect you to Comb within Expo's App Store
 - <a href="https://expo.dev/@tpirozzini/comber-app">Deployed App: Click Here!</a>